Who are we?

 To collect, interpret, and disseminate Byron’s Visitor economy data and research.

 The ‘DESTINATION BYRON VISITOR INDUSTRY ASSOCIATION INCORPORATED’ – INC9897433 (aka ‘Destination Byron’) is committee comprised of four office bearers (with voting rights), six committee members (with voting rights), and five ex-officio board roles (non-voting).
 All roles are volunteer based with no remuneration.
 The committee is governed by its very own constitution, a board members code of conduct, and operates under the ‘Associations Incorporation Act 2009’.
 There are currently over 500 members of Destination Byron.
-Destination Byron is not funded by any level of government, as many other local tourism organisations (LTO’s) are.
+Destination Byron is not funded by any level of government, as many local tourism organisations (LTO’s) are.
 Membership is currently complimentary thanks to local business sponsors whom offset Destination Byron’s operating costs.
 Membership is easily done on the website destinationbyron.com.au.
-In 2019, members received invitations to six events hosted by Destination Byron, and a monthly email newsletter full of industry news.
+Members typically receive invitations to six events hosted by Destination Byron, and a monthly email newsletter full of industry news.

 The committee manages Destination Byron’s affairs during ten board meetings per year, each of two-hour length.
-They are currently held between 4.30pm-6.30pm on a weekday.
+They are currently held between 4.00pm-6.00pm on a weekday.
 A requested minimum commitment of seven meetings per annum is asked of committee members, along with a single annual general meeting per annum.

 Destination Byron is supported by a paid marketing sub-contractor, events sub-contractor and bookkeeper.